ElektraInitiative/libelektra/doc/decisions/global_plugins.md

   as global plugins w/o any change in code (i.e. only changes in contract)
-- Global plugins might depend on specific applications or specific mountpoints (it should be possible to enforce global plugins for specific applications).
+- Global plugins might depend on specific applications or specific mount points (it should be possible to enforce global plugins for specific applications).

 ## Assumptions